wtsi-hgi/python-hgijson/README.md

 superclass or implement an interface with a "to_json" (or similar) method.
 * JSON representations produced are not coupled to the Python model - an arbitrary mapping between the JSON and the model can be defined.
-* Simple to define serialization of subclasses based on how superclasses are serialized.
+* Simple to define serialization of subclasses, based on how superclasses are serialized.
 * Pure Python 3 - no XML or similar required to describe mappings, not using outdated Python 2.
+* Well tested.

 ## Overview